wp-plugins/wp-media-cleaner/readme.txt

 1. Upload `wp-media-cleaner` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go in the Settings -> WP Media Cleaner and check the appropriate options
-3. Go in Media -> Clean
+3. Go in Media -> Media Cleaner

 == Upgrade Notice ==